aliyun/terraform-provider-alicloud/website/docs/r/db_readonly_instance.html.markdown

 * `instance_storage` - (Required) User-defined DB instance storage space.
 Value range: [5, 2000] for MySQL/SQL Server HA dual node edition.
 Increase progressively at a rate of 5 GB.
 For details, see [Instance type table](https://www.alibabacloud.com/help/doc-detail/26312.htm).
 * `instance_name` - (Optional) The name of DB instance.
 It a string of 2 to 256 characters.
 * `resource_group_id` (Optional, Computed, resource_group_id, Modifiable in 1.115.0+) The ID of resource group which the DB read-only instance belongs.
 * `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
 Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/26284.htm).
+See [`parameters`](#parameters) below.
 * `force_restart` - (Optional, Available in 1.121.0+) Set it to true to make some parameter efficient when modifying them.
 Default to false.
 * `zone_id` - (Optional, ForceNew) The Zone to launch the DB instance.
 * `vswitch_id` - (Optional, ForceNew) The virtual switch ID to launch DB instances in one VPC.